BBM Enterprise SDK is now BlackBerry Spark Communications Platform. Learn more, and download it for free at BlackBerry.com/Spark.

 That’s where BlackBerry comes in.

-“The BBM Enterprise SDK cuts out a ton of very painstaking, complex steps,” says Farkas.
+“Spark cuts out a ton of very painstaking, complex steps,” says Farkas.
 “It lets us stand on the precedent BlackBerry’s already set with BBM Enterprise, to protect and leverage healthcare data quickly and safely.”

-In the short-term, Oculys plans to use the SDK’s instant messaging capability to allow multiple care providers to collaborate, in-app, on their patients.
+In the short-term, Oculys plans to use the Spark’s instant messaging capability to allow multiple care providers to collaborate, in-app, on their patients.
 Following quickly behind that, Farkas and his team also plan to incorporate mass notifications, photos, and videoconferencing, enabling better consulting and quicker assessment of patients.
 Finally, Oculys eventually hopes to extend their platform to wherever an interaction or information exchange between providers takes place, providing aid to patients no matter where they are.

 “We see CPaaS as something that will touch almost every patient in healthcare,” said Farkas.
 “Leveraging BlackBerry’s software and expertise will therefore be central to our mission and vision, which is to be part of every patient’s care journey in a meaningful way.”